-According to the National Restaurant Association (the "NRA"), U.S. restaurant industry sales in calendar year 2021 were \$799.0 billion and are expected to grow at a growth rate of 12.4% to \$898 billion in calendar year 2022 and reach \$997 billion in calendar year 2023.
+According to the National Restaurant Association (the "NRA"), restaurant industry sales in 2024 were over \$1.1 trillion, up from \$1.0 trillion in 2024 and is forecast to grow to \$1.5 trillion in 2025.

 The restaurant industry is divided into several primary segments, including limited-service and full-service restaurants, which are generally categorized by price, quality of food, service, and location.
 Yoshiharu sits at the intersection of these two segments offering the experience and food quality of a full-service restaurant and the speed of service of a limited-service restaurant.
-We primarily compete with other full-service restaurants, which, according to the NRA, had approximately \$285 billion of sales in calendar year 2019, prior to the onset of the COVID-19 pandemic, and an increase of 3.8% over 2019.
-The limited-service segment generated \$309 billion in calendar year 2019, or 3.2% over the prior year.
-COVID-19 had a material impact on consumer spending at restaurants in 2020, resulting in a decrease compared to the prior year.
+We primarily compete with other full-service restaurants, which, according to the NRA, had approximately \$353 billion of sales in calendar year 2024, up from \$324 billion in 2023.
+The limited-service segment generated approximately \$421 billion in calendar year 2024, or a roughly \$26 billion increase from the prior year.